olmurphy/react-tree-view/README.md

-# modal-component
+# Tree-View-Component
-This is an example of a modal component with TypeScript and React
+This is an example of a tree view component with React and TypeScript